-Practice spiritual self-care and wellness.
 Spiritual self-care involves caring for your soul.
+Spiritual wellness involves seeking a purpose and meaning in our life.
 Practicing spiritual self-care can help you find peace between your inner feelings and emotions and the stressors of your life.
-Spiritual wellness involves seeking a purpose and meaning in your life.

-- Try meditation or yoga.
+- · Practice meditation or yoga.

-- Pray or attend a church service.
+- · Pray or attend a church service.

 - Express gratitude.
 Think of 3 different things you're grateful for every day.

 - Complete a mindfulness exercise.